 Waterways that could be affected by this proposal include the Chattahoochee River, Upatoi Creek, Russ Pond, and Twilight Pond, as well as streams, creeks, or rivers adjacent to the proposed projects.
-The Chattahoochee River is a state-designated impaired waterway.
+Both the Chattahoochee River and Upatoi Creek are state-designated impaired waterways.
 Under the proposed action Alternative A, the Post-wide trail, including those portions along waterways, would be improved and expanded; however, adherence to all permit and regulations applicable to sedimentation and erosion control will be required of the construction contractor(s) and thus minimize any adverse impacts to water quality to these waterways.